-Sex can play a different role in many relationships.
+Sex can play a different role in relationships.
 What goes on behind closed bedroom doors can vary from couple to couple, or even change between the same couple over time.
 Even further, your definition of a healthy sex life might not be exactly like your partner's.
 So how can you tell if the lack of sex is harmful to your relationship?

 Our views about sex are influenced by many factors, and it's hard to know what's normal when comparing your love life to those of your friends (or the extravagant displays of passion we see in movies).
 There are several reasons you might find yourself in a sexless relationship.
 Some couples become less intimate over time, while others have less sex from the beginning.
 You may even wonder if you should leave—but if something has changed between you and your partner, there are many ways to revive the spark.
 The first step is taking a look at your relationship to understand why you're not having as much sex as you want.

 Below, read on for therapists Isadora Alman and Susan Krauss Whitbourne's advice on how to approach a sexless relationship.

 It's not uncommon to go through different stages in your love life.
 For some couples, it's normal to be less intimate, while others may see a decline over time.
 If you're wondering whether a sexless relationship is healthy, you'll first want to understand what's causing it: Examine your relationship from a few different angles.
 Are you feeling too busy and struggling to find time for intimacy?
 Or does it feel like your emotional connection with your partner is fading?